OisinR/GameEnginesProject/README.md

 ### Instructions for building/running
-The project version is 2019.3.0b6, and a build of the visualiser is included in the project folder.
+The project version is 2019.3.0b6, and a PC build of the visualiser is included in the project folder.

 ### Controls